voxpupuli/puppet-kafka/README.md

 #### Class: `kafka::producer`

-One of the primary classes of the kafka module.
-This class will install a kafka producer.
+One of the primary resources of the kafka module.
+This resource will install a kafka producer.

 **Parameters within `kafka::producer`:**